endfront/LayJS/progress.markdown

   - remove link type, link and image within same level
   - error: check if explicit type such as "html" has no given prop
   - error: undefined text string val (ie not a string)
-  - error: unknown formation know
+  - error: unknown formation known
   - update format string doc (option for object argument)
   - row key has take (should update "rows" attr)
+  - states.<state>.onlyif should refer to <state>.onlyif

   spec:
   - $hash, $pathname, etc